 Bonfire night has, in recent years, turned into Bonfire week, with people setting off bangers from October 31 all the way through to the weekend after November 5.

-This can be a really tough time for some dogs who struggle with the loud noises and bright lights through the window.
+This can be a really tough time for some dogs who struggle with the loud noises and bright lights of whizzbangs through the window – with the RSPCA revealing that around 45% of dogs show signs of fear at fireworks.
 Our previous staffie, Lyla, would destroy the living room in a bid to crawl under the sofa during displays – even making herself sick.

 1. Don’t walk your dog in the evening

 Fireworks events can start any time from around 6pm when it goes dark, so to avoid unexpected fireworks, walk your dog in the morning – if they usually have two walks, make your second trip out before it goes dark.

 Earlier this year we had a horrific accidental run-in with some fireworks when England played the Euro 2020 final as we walked the dogs home from my brothers’ house after the match.
 There were dozens being set off on the playing fields by our house, and it was extremely distressing for Phoebe, who is particularly sensitive.

 Rory the Vet added: “Take dogs for an early walk and avoid anywhere with public firework displays and when taking them out for a wee, make sure to did it in a sheltered environment where there won’t be fireworks.”

 2. Chip check and ID on the collar